qsnyder/september-pcug/README.md

 ## arbitrary-yang

 The `arbitrary-yang` folder contains examples of non-network focused data models and exploring their constructs using `pyang` (included with NSO).
 This is simply used as an illustrative purpose to show the correlation between YANG, YIN, XML, and others.
-The [README](https://github.com/qsnyder/september-pcug/tree/master/arbitrary-yang) will provide more details in interacting with the models and `pyang` output
+The [README](https://github.com/qsnyder/september-pcug/tree/master/arbitrary-yang) will provide more details in interacting with the models and `pyang` output.

 ## xr-skeleton-data

 This is a sample XML skeleton of data exported from Cisco VIRL to be placed in the `cisco-iosxr` NED folder such that a set of sample config can be inspected with NSO.
-Installation and usage instructions can be found in the [README](https://github.com/qsnyder/september-pcug/tree/master/xr-skeleton-data)
+Installation and usage instructions can be found in the [README](https://github.com/qsnyder/september-pcug/tree/master/xr-skeleton-data).

 ## ntp-server service